 “Guangzhou is lit!” squeals my son, pun totally intended, his face illuminated by a giant radiant pig.
-He’s right, the city is indeed luminously lovely from the thousands of red lanterns lining its streets.
+He’s spot on, the city is luminously lovely from the thousands of red lanterns lining its streets.

-An epic lantern fair in Yuexiu Park takes it next level, and we can’t resist joining the throngs of families to view more than 50 multi-storey lanterns.
+An epic lantern fair in Yuexiu Park takes things next level, and we can’t resist joining the throngs of families to view its 50 multi-storey lanterns.
 Themed around animals, including the star of the 2019 Chinese Zodiac, the pig, the lantern fair also boasts supporting acts in the form of giant glowing dragons and fluoro fish that leave the kids wide-eyed with wonder.

-So why are we in Ghuangzou?
-Well, Raff and Sugarpuff have been learning Mandarin at school and all that scholarly Ni Hao-ing has left them with a bit of a crush on China, so we’ve come to celebrate Chinese New Year.
+So why are we in Guangzhou?
+Well, Raff and Sugarpuff have been learning Mandarin at school and all that scholarly Ni Hao-ing has left them with a bit of a crush on China, so we’ve come to celebrate Chinese New Year at its most authentic.
 And if these lanterns are anything to go by, it’s going to be quite a shindig.

 Guangzhou, China’s third largest city, has certainly donned its party best for the occasion.
-Along with the litany of lanterns, colourful fresh flowers and tangerine and kumquat trees burst out of heaving Spring Flower markets, and the streets are overrun with litters of comical cartoon pigs, representing happiness, prosperity and indulgence – the latter something we embrace heartily at a series of banquets over the coming days and nights.
+Along with the litany of lanterns, colourful fresh flowers and tangerine and kumquat trees sprouting from the heaving Spring Flower markets, the streets are overrun with litters of comical cartoon pigs – representing happiness, prosperity and indulgence – the latter something we embrace heartily at a series of banquets over the coming days and nights.

-There’s more colour as family homes are festooned with decorations to drive away bad luck and welcome in the good stuff, which means a heap more of those radiant red lanterns, as well as chunlian (good wishes scrawled in Chinese calligraphy, in black ink on red paper) paper cuttings of auspicious plants or animals, and paintings of auspicious legendary figures.
+There’s more colour as family homes are festooned with decorations to drive away bad luck and welcome in the good stuff, which means a heap more of those radiant red lanterns, as well as chunlian (good wishes scrawled in Chinese calligraphy, in black ink on red paper) paper cuttings of auspicious figures, and paintings of legendary figures.
 And, of course, there are plenty of those blooming flowers and kumquat trees from the markets.

-Many people make the journey back to their hometowns to join their extended families for lavish reunion feasts.
-You see, the real star of the Chinese New Year festivities is food, and familial eating marathons see tables laden with dishes that symbolize wealth, including whole fish to represent completeness and abundance, two-foot long changshou mian (longevity noodles) and plump jiaozi (dumplings said to resemble ancient gold ingots).
+Many people make the journey back to their hometowns to join their extended families for the real star of the Chinese New Year festivities, food!
+At these lavish reunion feasts tables are laden with dishes that symbolise wealth, including whole fish (representing completeness and abundance), two-foot long changshou mian (longevity noodles) and plump jiaozi (dumplings said to resemble ancient gold ingots).

-When Raff hears that the more dumplings he eats during he festivities, the bigger fortune he will attract over the coming year, he sets what might be a world record in jiaozi consumption.
-Seriously, if there is any truth to the tale, the kid’s going to be a billionaire by June.
+When Raff hears that the more dumplings he eats during the festivities, the bigger fortune he will attract over the coming year, he sets what may be a world record in jiaozi consumption.
+Seriously, if there is any truth to the tale, the kid’s going to be a billionaire by the end of the week.

-Decorating extends to one’s person on the first day of the New Year with everyone donning new clothes from head to toe, the redder the better, because the vibrant hue symbolises vitality, happiness and luck as well as pulling a double shift by scaring away spirits of bad fortune.
+The decorating extends to one’s person on the first day of the New Year as everyone dons new clothes from head to toe, the redder the better, as the vibrant hue symbolises vitality, happiness and luck as well while pulling a double shift scaring away spirits of bad fortune.

 As we explore the colourful streets, the kids are greeted with cries of “gong hei fat choy” and more of those tantalising red packets, some holding cash and others chocolate coins.
 Traditional lion and dragon dances break out, the kids jigging wildly to the very loud and extremely vigorous drumming that accompanies them, before helping to feed the mythical critters lettuce.